neondatabase/neon/docs/rfcs/034-storage-controller-restarts.md

 Storage controllers will read the leader row at start-up and then update it to mark themselves as the leader at the end of the start-up sequence.
 We want compare-and-exchange semantics for the update: avoid the situation where two concurrent updates succeed and overwrite each other.
 The default Postgres isolation level is `READ COMMITTED`, which isn't strict enough here.
-This update transaction should use the `REPEATABLE READ` isolation level in order to [prevent lost updates](https://www.interdb.jp/pg/pgsql05/08.html):
+This update transaction should use at least `REPEATABLE READ` isolation level in order to [prevent lost updates](https://www.interdb.jp/pg/pgsql05/08.html).
+Currently, the storage controller uses the stricter `SERIALIZABLE` isolation level for all transactions.
+This more than suits our needs here.

 ```
 START TRANSACTION ISOLATION LEVEL REPEATABLE READ